Geoje POW camp: Capture of General Dodd (7–10 May 1952)

 As the Communist representatives met on the night of 7 May, Dodd urged that no troops be employed to get him since he did not think he would be harmed.
 Dodd's plea coincided with the wishes of Yount and Van Fleet at this point.
-Colonel Craig agreed to remain passive.
+Craig agreed to remain passive.
 On the next day, the prisoners presented Dodd with a list of their demands.
 The chief preoccupation of the prisoners during this early phase concerned the formation and recognition by the UN of prisoner organization with telephone facilities between the compounds and two vehicles for intra-compound travel.
 Despite not having command authority to make any agreements, Dodd falsely promised to deliver most of the items of equipment that the prisoners asked for.
 After the meeting concluded, the representatives wanted to return to their compounds and report to the rest of the prisoners; thus another delay ensued.
-General Yount refused to allow them to leave until Van Fleet overruled him late in the afternoon.
+Yount refused to allow them to leave until Van Fleet overruled him late in the afternoon.
 By the time the representatives discussed events with their compound mates and returned to Compound 76, evening had begun.
-While the prisoners were carrying on their conversations, Colonel Craig sent for trained machine gun crews, grenades, and gas masks.
+While the prisoners were carrying on their conversations, Craig sent for trained machine gun crews, grenades, and gas masks.
 The 3rd Battalion, 9th Infantry Regiment boarded LST at Busan and set out for Geoje.
 Republic of Korea Navy picket boats ringed the island in case of a major escape attempt and Navy, Marine and Air Force planes remained on alert.
-Company B of the 64th Medium Tank Battalion was detached from the US 3rd Infantry Division and started to move toward Busan.
+Company B of the 64th Medium Tank Battalion was detached from the US 3rd Infantry Division and started to move toward Pusan.

-From the US I Corps, Van Fleet sent Brig.
-Gen. Charles F. Colson, chief of staff, to take charge of the camp and remove Dodd by force.
+From the US I Corps, Van Fleet sent Brigadier general Charles F. Colson, chief of staff, to take charge of the camp and remove Dodd by force.
 Colson had no knowledge of conditions on Geoje until he was chosen and only a sketchy acquaintance with the issues being discussed at Panmunjom.
 First official written demands were to be delivered to Compound 76 asking that Dodd be freed immediately.
 At the same time the prisoners would be informed that Dodd no longer was in command and could make no decisions.
 If they refused to surrender, Yount would set a time limit and try to intimidate the Communists, claiming that they would be "held responsible" for Dodd's safety when violence was used against them.
 As soon as the deadline expired, Yount would attempt to enter the compound by force, release Dodd, and take control.
 Yount passed Van Fleet's orders on to Colson late on 8 May.